-Integrating your CRM with WhatsApp means having the possibility to communicate with your customers via the world’s most popular chat app, which, chances are, the majority of them (if not all) are already on.
+WhatsApp CRM integration means having the possibility to communicate with your customers via the world’s most popular chat app, which, chances are, most of them (if not all) are already on.

-First of all, having a customer’s WhatsApp number on file does not mean you’re allowed to message them freely.
-That’s because WhatsApp API messaging is via opt-ins only.
+First, having a customer’s WhatsApp number on file does not mean you can message them freely.
+That’s because WhatsApp API messaging is via opt-in only.

 As per WhatsApp’s policy:

 WhatsApp also states that messages initiated by businesses must be what it calls a “message template,” which are essentially transactional messages.
-Examples of transactional messages include airlines informing passengers of flight changes, ecommerce shipping updates, refund confirmations, and more.
+Transactional messages include airlines informing passengers of flight changes, eCommerce shipping updates, and refund confirmations.